11 Myocardial Ischemia and Infarction

 An EKG chart showing various patterns of normal, non-pathological ST segment elevation in precordial leads V1–V6, including normal elevation, early repolarization patterns, and other normal variants.

-Figure X. The different patterns of normal, non-pathological ST segment elevation and its variants across the precordial leads (V1 – V6).
+Figure 11.6 The different patterns of normal, non-pathological ST segment elevation and its variants across the precordial leads (V1 – V6).
 Row 1 shows examples of normal ST elevation, typically seen in healthy and young individuals.
 Row 2 displays an early repolarization pattern, characterized by a slight upward concavity of the ST segment (“smiley face”) and J waves or J point notching.
 Row 3 presents normal variants, which include other benign patterns of ST segment elevation that are not associated with myocardial infarction or other pathologies.

 Benign Early Repolarization